Mohamed-Saeed-Hussein/Mohamed-Saeed-Hussein/README.md

 <img align="right" src="https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif" alt="Coding GIF" width="250">

-- 🎓 Computer Science student passionate about backend development and problem-solving
+- 🎓 **Computer Science student** passionate about backend development and problem-solving
-- 🛠️ Skilled in PHP, Laravel, and MySQL; always exploring new technologies
+- 🛠️ Skilled in **PHP, Laravel, MySQL** always exploring new technologies
 - 🏆 Competitive Programming enthusiast, participated in contests like **ECPC**
+- 👨‍🏫 **Instructor at [FCAI Benha ACPC Club](https://www.facebook.com/BFCAI.ACPC)**, mentoring students in algorithms and programming
 - ♟ Chess lover, enjoys strategic thinking both on and off the board
-- 🤝 Actively seeking internship opportunities to enhance my skills
+- 🤝 Actively seeking internship opportunities to grow my skills
-- 💬 Eager to collaborate, learn from others, and contribute to impactful projects
+- 💬 Eager to collaborate, learn, and contribute to meaningful projects
 - 📫 Contact: **msaidg54@gmail.com**
-- ✨ Fun fact: *Solving a tricky bug feels as satisfying as checkmating in chess.*
+- ✨ Fun fact: *Solving a tricky bug is as satisfying as checkmating your opponent in chess.*

 ---